microsoft/FigmaSharp/README.md

 |
 ```

-This bundling and template generation can be automated by using the [bundler]() tool included with the…
+We recommend using the Bundler tool for bundling and template generation included in the…

 ## Tools